RialinArndiansah/SetoranHafalanDosen/README.md

 SOFTWARE.
 ```

+💡 Contributing | Kontribusi
+We welcome contributions!
+Please see our Contributing Guidelines for details.

+🐛 Bug Reports | Laporan Bug
+Found a bug?
+Please create an issue with as much detail as possible.

 <p align="center">
   Made with ❤️ by Kelompok 1<br>
-  Copyright © 2024 Kelompok 1.
+  Copyright © 2025 Kelompok 1.
 All rights reserved.
 </p>